-No, the leadership of the I.F.T.U., who expected surprise actions on the part of the fascist warmongers in the month of March, voted that it meet at the end of March in order once more to be able to pass resolutions and indulge in new discussions after the event.
-In calling this meeting for the preparation of peace activity, the leadership of the I.F.T.U. did not have in mind suitable action by the organized workers, but the adoption of a completely vague and obscure "common solution" of "justice on a world scale."
-This "common solution" deals with suggestions which have been sharply criticized by the economist, Charles Rist, in L'Europe Nouvelle, where he writes:
+No, the leadership of the I.F.T.U. who expected "surprises" on the part of the fascist war-mongers in the month of March, just voted for its gathering to be held at the end of March, in order once more to be able to pass resolutions and indulge in new discussions after the event.
+In calling this meeting for the preparation of peace activity, the leadership of the I.F.T.U. had not at all in mind suitable action by the organised workers, but the adoption of a completely vague and obscure "common solution" of "justice on a world scale."
+This "common solution" deals with suggestions which have been sharply criticised by the Nationaleconomist, Charles Rist in L'Europe Nouvelle, where he writes :

-"To imagine that it is possible to stop the dramatic development of circumstances of the last five years by calling together around a conference table representatives of a few powers in order to grant Germany economic advantages... this idea would be funny if it were not so disturbing.
-It can only have one effect: to distract from the real problem of Europe's freedom."
+"To imagine that it is possible to stop the dramatic development of circumstances of the last five years by calling together round a conference table representatives of a few powers in order to grant Germany economic advantages . . this idea would be funny if it were not so disturbing.
+It can only have one effect: to distract by futilities from the real problem of Europe's freedom."

-From declarations of the I.F.T.U. secretariat one would gather that the leadership is quite seriously considering misusing the trade union movement as relay service for the "conference of all states including Germany and Italy."
-They even explain the necessity of the invitation to the governments of Germany and Italy by the fact that Hitler and Mussolini are not the German and Italian people.
-The correct conception that the German and Italian people are not identical with their fascist governments does not make the responsible leaders of the I.F.T.U. arrive at the only possible conclusion-that just for that reason the working class of the remaining countries must pledge their support to the German and Italian people in their fight for freedom.
+From declarations of the I.F.T.U. secretariat one would gather that the leadership is quite seriously considering misusing the Trade Union movement as a relay service for the "Conference of all States, including Germany and Italy."
+They even explain the necessity of the invitation to the governments of Germany and Italy, by the fact that Hitler and Mussolini are not the German and Italian people.
+The correct conception that the German and Italian people are not identical with their fascist governments does not make the responsible leaders of the I.F.T.U. arrive at the only possible conclusion, that just for that reason the working-class of the remaining countries should pledge their support to the German and Italian people in their fight for freedom.
 But they come to an opposite conclusion.
-They strive for the participation of governments of the fascist war-alliance in a conference, designed beforehand to appease their imperialist demands and legalize them by presenting them as "integral parts" of a number of problems awaiting a "common solution."
+They strive for the participation of governments of the fascist war-alliance in a conference, designed beforehand to appease their imperialist demands and legalise them by presenting them as "integral parts" of a collection of questions awaiting a "common solution."

-If the leaders of the I.F.T.U. were in earnest about their words: "It is the people who over the heads of their guilty governments should fight for a righteous peace," they would have realized by now that this "fight over the heads of the governments" has up to the present broken down because the responsible politicians in the leadership of the I.F.T.U. and the L.S.I. have decried and obstructed every step of the working class in the building of the united front which is indispensable for the leadership of this struggle.
-This is exactly what the working class and the common people were lacking in order to transform their solidarity with the people attacked by the war alliance, into a powerful drive against the warmongers and an insurmountable obstacle to the further spreading of imperialist war.
+If the leaders of the I.F.T.U. were in earnest about their words : "It is the people, who over the heads of their guilty governments should fight for a righteous peace," they would have realised by now that this "fight over the heads of the governments" has broken down up to the present, because the responsible politicians in the leadership of the I.F.T.U. and the L.S.I. have decried and obstructed every step of the working-class in the building of the United Front indispensable for the leadership of this struggle.
+This is exactly what the working-class and the common people were lacking up to the present in order to transform their solidarity with the people attacked by the war-alliance, into a powerful drive against war-mongers and an insurmountable obstacle to the further spreading of imperialist war.